-Three years, staggered, renewable.
-Generally, it is good practice to serve as a subcommittee member for two (2) years and as the chair in the third year to maintain continuity of operations.
+Sub-committee Chair/members: Three years, renewable.
+Ideally, terms are staggered among the sub-committee members, but this is not always possible.
+Generally, it is good practice to serve as a member for two (2) years and as the Chair in the third year to maintain continuity of operations.
+Upon completion of the three-year term, the sub-committee member may step down or may be reassigned for up to two additional three-year rotations.